tokamak-network/tokamak-zk-evm-docs/frontend/synthesizer/synthesizer-execution-flow.md

 This document walks through how Synthesizer processes Ethereum transactions, showing the complete execution flow from input to output with practical examples.

-## What This Document Covers

-For detailed code references and implementation details, see the [Architecture documentation](./synthesizer/architecture.md) (coming soon).

-For conceptual explanations (What/Why), see the [main Synthesizer documentation](./synthesizer.md).

 ## Transaction Lifecycle Overview

 The following diagram shows the complete flow of a transaction through Synthesizer: